-The library has WinWay Resume Deluxe software installed on several computers in our Media Room, and also on two computers in the Jobs and Careers Neighborhood.
-WinWay has over 14,000 resume examples, a built-in editor to find and correct mistakes, automatically creates cover letters, contains interview simulation videos, and allows you to print, fax, upload or e-mail your resume and cover letter in compatible formats for most online job applications.
+The library has WinWay Resume Deluxe software installed on several computers in our Media Room, and on two computers in the Jobs and Careers Neighborhood.
+WinWay has more than 14,000 resume examples, a built-in editor to find and correct mistakes, automatically creates cover letters, contains interview simulation videos, and allows you to print, fax, upload or email your resume and cover letter in compatible formats for most online job applications.

 Cover letters are becoming more and more vital to the job search process.
 They should be limited to one page, highlight your qualifications, while at the same time letting the employer know that you have done some homework about their company.
 Cover letters can be somewhat less formal than the resume, and so they can highlight more of your personality and qualifications for a specific job.

 Features many current job listings, resume building and more.

 Everything the job seeker will need, from resume writing to job listings.